A Guide to the LinkedIn Social Selling Index (SSI)

 3rd Pillar: Engage with Insights

 The third pillar measures the value of your content through the engagement rates of your posts.
+This comes naturally with publishing meaningful posts.
 According to LinkedIn, users should be able to discover and share valuable information to establish or cultivate relationships.
-Circling back to the last pillar, don’t be afraid to reach out and share insights with other professionals or brands in the industry!
+Circling back to the last pillar, don’t be afraid to reach out and share insights with another professional brand in the industry!

 4th Pillar: Build Relationships